bjorns/aem-cmd/README.md

     Password:
     Installed bash completion script in /etc/bash_completion.d

-The bash completion works best in bash 4.
+Note 1: The bash completion works best in bash 4.
 Due to licensing issues Mac OS still comes with bash 3 by default but it is possible to upgrade.
 See [here](http://apple.stackexchange.com/questions/24632/is-it-safe-to-upgrade-bash-via-homebrew).

+Note 2: The quick install scripts automatically adds the bash completion.

 ## Tools